Sixto Rodriguez: Later life and death

+He was first married to Rayma Rawa.

+Since 1984, to Constance "Konny" Rodriguez née Koskos, and with them he had three daughters, Eva, Sandra and Regan.

 In March 2013, Rolling Stone wrote that Rodriguez was suffering from glaucoma and was going blind.
-The disease had by then dramatically limited his vision and forced him to walk very slowly and often clutched to someones else's arm.
-They quoted Rodriguez as saying, “I’m still able to make out some people in the crowd at my shows”.
+The disease had by then dramatically limited his vision and forced him to walk very slowly and often clutched to someone else's arm.
+They quoted Rodriguez as saying, "I'm still able to make out some people in the crowd at my shows".

 In August 2022, Le Monde reported that Rodriguez had become blind, and that he was still living in the same house in Detroit.

 In February 2023, Rodriguez suffered a stroke, then had surgery in March to repair stroke damage, followed by post-operative physical therapy.
-Rodriguez's condition later worsened and was placed in hospice care.
+Rodriguez's condition later worsened, and he was placed in hospice care.
 He died on August 8, 2023, at the age of 81.
 A concert celebrated his life on August 12, 2023, at Detroit's Majestic Theatre.

-He was first married to Rayma Rawa and, since 1984, to Constance "Konny" Rodriguez née Koskos, and with them he had three daughters, Eva, Sandra and Regan.

 Two Detroit area murals honor Rodriguez, one on a commercial building on Trumbull, across the street from his alma mater, Wayne State, and another on the entire side of an apartment building at Vernor Highway and Sharon.
 Both were created while he was still alive.